LuteOrg/lute-manual/src/usage/ankiexport/anki-and-anki-connect.md

 ## AnkiConnect - installing and configuring

 [AnkiConnect](https://ankiweb.net/shared/info/2055492159) is an Anki add-on that lets Lute communicate with Anki.
 You have to configure it once installed.

-**Installation:** Ref [the Anki user manual](https://docs.ankiweb.net/addons.html), but here is a quick guide:
+Here's a quick guide:

-TODO record quick video
+1. Open Anki desktop.
+In the menu, click "Tools > Add-ons", then click "Get Add-ons".
+2. Paste the AnkiConnect add-on code from the [AnkiConnect add-on page](https://ankiweb.net/shared/info/2055492159).
+3. Restart Anki

-**Configuration:** From the Anki menu, choose "Tools > Add-ons", then click on AnkiConnect and Config:
+4. To configure AnkiConnect, in the menu, click "Tools > Add-ons", then click on AnkiConnect and Config:

 ![image](../../assets/usage/ankiexport/ankiconnect_config_1.png)